 Be prepared to rummage a little for those hidden gems, and arrive early if you’re planning to do some serious shopping at the antiques market.

-Held: Antiques market on Monday, 5am – 5pm; general market on Tuesday to Friday, 10.30am – 7pm; arts and crafts market on Saturday and Sunday, 10am to 6pm.
+Held: Antiques market on Monday, 5am – 5pm; general market on Tuesday to Friday, 10.30am – 7pm; arts and crafts market on Saturday.

 Address: 1 Tavistock Court, The Piazza, Covent Garden WC2 E88D

 Upmarket at Truman Brewery has been supporting small sellers and artisans through its Sunday flea market in east London since 2004.

 In that time, it’s established itself as a firm favourite of many a Londoner (including yours truly).